apache/cordova-docs/www/_posts/2015-11-02-cordova-ios-3.9.2.md

 categories: announcements
 tags: news releases
 ---
-We are happy to announce that `Cordova iOS 3.9.2` has been released and will be the default iOS version after next cordova-cli release.
+We are happy to announce that `Cordova iOS 3.9.2` has been released and will be the default iOS version.

 This release addresses multiple iOS 9/9.1 and XCode 7/7.1 issues.
 It also deprecates a number of APIs, which will be removed in `Cordova iOS 4.0.0`.
-For full list of API changes see [API changes in 4.0.md](https://github.com/apache/cordova-ios/blob/master/guides/API%20changes%20in%204.0.md)
+For a full list of API changes see [API changes in 4.0.md](https://github.com/apache/cordova-ios/blob/master/guides/API%20changes%20in%204.0.md)

 To upgrade: